succinctlabs/sp1/book/generating-proofs/prover-network/usage.md

 ## Sending a proof request

-To use the prover network to generate a proof, you can run your script that uses `sp1_sdk::ProverClient` as you would normally but with additional environment variables set:
+To use the prover network to generate a proof, you can run the script that uses `sp1_sdk::ProverClient` as you would normally but with additional environment variables set:

 ```rust,noplayground
 // Generate the proof for the given program.